Caitlin Kennedy, PhD & Sandy Wang

 One of the largest groups of people who are diagnosed with PTSD consists of recent members of the U.S. military forces.
 An estimated 17%, or almost 142,000,2 of the living U.S. military veterans of the recent Iraq and Afghanistan wars currently have Post-Traumatic Stress Disorder (PTSD), and experts estimate that 35% may develop PTSD over time.3

 Members of the military are also at risk for Traumatic Brain Injury (TBI).
 TBI is caused by a hit, bump, or other injury to the head.
 However, not all hits or bumps to the head are considered TBIs.
 A TBI may range from a “mild” injury, where the person has a short change in mental state or consciousness, to a “severe” injury, where the person has an extended period of unconsciousness or memory loss.
-TBI is common in military veterans, with almost 288,000 U.S. veterans having suffered one from 2000-2013.4 An estimated 10-20% of the Iraq and Afghanistan veterans have experienced a TBI.5
+TBI is common in military veterans, with almost 288,000 U.S. veterans having suffered one from 2000-2015.4 An estimated 10-20% of U.S. veterans who fought in Iraq or Afghanistan have experienced a TBI.5 Most of those veterans have the mild form of TBI, which is also known as a concussion.
+Concussions have symptoms such as headaches, changes in sleep patterns (sleeping too much or too little), mood changes (feeling sad/angry for no reason), and memory issues (forgetfulness, concentration difficulties, or struggling to make decisions).6 Concussions may have occurred in a dangerous environment where the soldier was at risk of his or her life, adding to the emotionally traumatic nature of the injury.7 These veterans may be at particular risk of PTSD because of the wartime experiences that caused the TBI.

 It’s likely that the events that cause a deployment-related TBI are emotionally traumatic and contribute to PTSD.
-Additionally, even a mild TBI can cause damage to areas of the brain that process fear memories – and thus make PTSD symptoms even worse.7 TBI has been connected to increased risk of suicide, and those with mental health problems, such as PTSD or depression, are particularly at risk.8, 9, 10
+Additionally, even a mild TBI can cause damage to areas of the brain that process fear memories – and thus make PTSD symptoms even worse.9 TBI has been connected to increased risk of suicide, and those with mental health problems, such as PTSD or depression, are particularly at risk.10, 11, 12

 If a military veteran you know is suffering from TBI and/or PTSD, visit this website on PTSD and this website for TBI for information and help.
+You can visit this website for more information on how to practice Transcendental Meditation.
 There is also an information page about both TBI and PTSD among veterans here.
 In the case of an urgent situation, call the Veterans Crisis Line at 1-800-273-8255.

 - National Institute of Mental Health.
 Post-traumatic stress href=”http://www.nimh.nih.gov/health/topics/post-traumatic-stress-disorder-ptsd/index.shtml”>http://www.nimh.nih.gov/health/topics/post-traumatic-stress-disorder-ptsd/index.shtml.
 Accessed December 18, 2013. ▲